Data Lab allows you to step beyond the survey structure as it was fielded by adding Virtual Questions (VQ).

 Find the Data Lab tab from the left menu of your stats page.
 You can then "drag and drop" the VQ into your survey data.

 A Virtual Question can be added in at any point in your data no matter what questions they are pulling from.
-A recommended placement would either be at the beginning or end of your data for easy readability, or before or after the question it is about.

 Step 2: Adding a Name